nwg-piotr/sgtk-menu/README.md

 ## Background

 Well, I didn't even think that sway needed a menu, being happy with [wofi](https://hg.sr.ht/~scoopta/wofi) and [dmenu-wayland](https://github.com/nyyManni/dmenu-wayland).
-I started coding just to find out what the freedesktop [Desktop Menu Specification](https://specifications.freedesktop.org/menu-spec/latest) looks like, and also to learn some more [pygobject](https://pygobject.readthedocs.io/en/latest).
+I started coding just to find out what the [Desktop Menu Specification](https://specifications.freedesktop.org/menu-spec/latest) looks like, and also to learn some more [pygobject](https://pygobject.readthedocs.io/en/latest).
 [The best menu I know](https://github.com/johanmalm/jgmenu), however, does not (yet?) behave well on sway.
 So, I thought to share the code, which has already taken me more time